simonemargio/Client-Server-Game/README.md

 When a server starts, a map is generated.

-When a player enters the game play part time.
-In this period of time more players can enter up to a maximum limit calculated by the size of the generated maps.
+When a player enters the gameplay part-time.
+In this period more players can enter up to a maximum limit calculated by the size of the generated maps.
 Each player selects the box from where to leave and when ready he can begin searching for hidden objects.

-At the end of time the game ends.
+At the end of time, the game ends.
 Players are brought back to the lobby and the server generates a new map.

 # Client side